MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Devices.CorporateManagement/New-MgUserDeviceEnrollmentConfigurationAssignment.md

   - `[WindowsInformationProtectionDeviceRegistrationId <String>]`: key: id of windowsInformationProtectionDeviceRegistration
   - `[WindowsInformationProtectionPolicyId <String>]`: key: id of windowsInformationProtectionPolicy
   - `[WindowsInformationProtectionWipeActionId <String>]`: key: id of windowsInformationProtectionWipeAction
+  - `[WindowsManagedAppProtectionId <String>]`: key: id of windowsManagedAppProtection

 TARGET <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget>: Base type for assignment targets.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.
-  - `[DeviceAndAppManagementAssignmentFilterType <String>]`: Represents type of the assignment filter.
+  - `[DeviceAndAppManagementAssignmentFilterType <DeviceAndAppManagementAssignmentFilterType?>]`: Represents type of the assignment filter.

 ## RELATED LINKS